 - Be alert and orientated;

 - Have a responsible adult to take them home, and care for them at home;

 - Have clear written post procedure instructions/education, post procedure care and details of who to contact in an emergency;

 - Have a follow up appointment made, if appropriate.

 Once your escort arrives at the day hospital, the recovery nurse will, if needed, go through the Discharge Instructions with them.
 You will be advised that after a General Anaesthetic or IV Sedation you should not drive or operate machinery, sign important documents or make important decisions until at least the morning following your procedure.

-On discharge we will also provide you with a Patient Satisfaction Survey to take home to fill out and return to Bunbury Day Hospital.
+On discharge we will also provide you with a Patient Satisfaction Survey to fill out.
 This information is important to us and can be compliments, constructive criticism or suggestions.
 All feed back is welcome and valued as it helps to improve our level of service.